 Websites will sometimes use tracking pixels that set cookies to help with online advertising.
 These cookies track what pages a user looked at and will highlight specific offers or events they may be interested in.

-Cookies are normally seen as something bad, although this is not the case.
+Cookies are usually seen as something bad, although this is not the case.
 Cookies are merely IDs for your device.
 They don’t collect data about you, but rather identify the fact that you’ve visited a specific website.
 The scripts which set the cookies do collect data, but the way that happens is changing.
-People will now have greater control on how their personal data is treated.
+With the new new rules on cookie consent and the GDPR, will now have greater control on how their personal data is treated.

 Let’s look at how.